Stealthy20/grocery-shopping-list/docs/TESTING.md

 - User stays on the page when item are added.
 - Can't progress without adding mandatory fields.
 - Feedback when mandatory fields are missing.
-- Message are displayed when item are succesfully added.
+- Message are displayed when item are successfully added.
 - All buttons correctly redirects.

 **Edit item**